serenayj/ABCD-ACL2021/README.md

 Copyright (c) 2021 Yanjun Gao

 This is the github repository for the ACL 2021 paper: ABCD: A Graph Framework to Convert Complex Sentences to a Covering Set of Simple Sentences.
+Please cite our paper if you are using ABCD (BibTex at the end).

 ## Introduction
 ABCD is a linguistically motivated sentence editor that decomposes a complex sentence into N simple sentences, where N corresponds to the number of predicates in the complex sentence.
 It first constructs a sentence graph using dependency parsing information, and edits the graph into subgraphs by a neural classifier with four graph operations: A(accept), B(break), C(copy) and D(drop).
 See paper for more details.
 Please cite our work if you are using our codes.